Scottish independence: What happens next after UK ruling?

 Some have argued that the SNP should go ahead and carry out the referendum, without the approval of Westminster.

-In 2017, Catalonia held an referendum on splitting with Spain that the country’s government had declared illegal.
+In 2017, Catalonia held a referendum on splitting with Spain that the country’s government had declared illegal.
 Supporters of independence won by 90%, though large numbers of no voters did not turn up.

 However, the SNP and First Minister Nicola Sturgeon have repeatedly, firmly, ruled this out.